-If any of you have heard me speak or taken one of my MG/YA webinars, you may remember the lame Twilight vampire/”high stakes” joke that I try and shoehorn in every time.
-It has met with a tepid response from Idaho to Japan but I keep on trying because, well, I’m convinced that one day I’ll fall upon the perfect audience that willget it.
+If any of you have heard me speak or taken one of my middle grade or young adult webinars, you may remember the lame Twilight vampire/”high stakes” joke that I try and shoehorn in every time.
+It has met with a tepid response from Idaho to Japan but I keep on trying because, well, I’m convinced that one day I’ll fall upon the perfect audience that will get it.

-If you’re in this boat with me, we all need a wake-up call.
+If you’re in the “explaining the joke in writing” boat with me, we all need a wake-up call.
 Sometimes a bit of cleverness or specificity doesn’t have the payoff you’re seeking.
 This doesn’t just apply to jokes, of course.
-I see this phenomenon at work especially with imagery in people’s writing.
+I see this explanatory writing phenomenon at work especially in people’s imagery.

 An example from the actual literary canon (rather that some stupid made-up thing that I wrote last minute) that has always bothered me: “Aunt Jennifer’s Tigers” by Adrienne Rich.
 This has literally vexed me FOR OVER A DECADE.

 Adrienne Rich is a wonderful poet, may she rest in peace.
 And this is poem reproduced widely in many school texts and taught all over the place, which is a testament to her talent.
 But the work itself is rather–please excuse the obvious pun–heavy-handed.
 I’ve included a link so you can read it, above.

 Uncle’s wedding band is heavy on Aunt Jennifer’s hand.
 Her hands are ringed with ordeals she was mastered by.
 She’s desperately stitching a bunch of tigers.
 The tigers are not afraid of any men.
 The tigers are free, ironically, while Aunt Jennifer is caged.
 Etc. etc. etc.